mworion/MountWizzard4/docs/source/explain/main.rst

 (ubuntu, macOS, Windows), only the automation process work on windows due to the updater topic.

+...note :: Please set your system language to english!

 3.)
 You select a satellite from the list: In this case the TLE data from the satellite is programmed directly to the mount, track data is calculated in the mount, MW4 does some calculations as well and makes some nice drawings and you